 Steven Dunne (Scott) works as an engineer, back in the day when engineering used to be a fairly lucrative field to work in.
 Debbie Hunt is an ad exec.
 Cliff Poncier (Matt Dillon) works four jobs, but still somehow finds the time to practice and tour with his band.
 Janet Livermore (Fonda) works at the local coffee shop, somehow making enough to pay off her student loans (yeah, right!) and get into architecture school.
 And Powell, as I stated earlier, works at an environmental agency.

 Life is pretty damn smooth for these folks, even when it appears to them that it isn't.
-They are all very white, very attractive, very well connected socially, with ample cash and time to party and follow their crotches' desires, as well as chase after their potential "soulmates."
+They are all very white, very attractive, very well connected socially, with ample cash and time to party and follow their crotches' desires.
 Directors and writers like Crowe, and producers as well, have done a tremendous disservice in these films and their characters by portraying such privilege when the fact of the matter is that most Americans can't afford a $400 life-or-death emergency.
 In the early 90s, the economics of the day weren't as stark, but they certainly weren't Easy Street as portrayed here, or in films like Love Actually, which actually focuses, with just an exception or two, on the top 1% of British society, or Serendipity (likewise, the top 1%), or Bridget Jones' Diary, which also outlines the romantic challenges of extremely privileged characters living the high life.
 There are dozens more films just like these.
 All these mentioned make my list of best movies, by the way.
 We own them.
 But that doesn't mean they aren't flawed, sometimes deeply.
-The older I get, the deeper those cracks seem to get.
+The older I get, the deeper those cracks seem to be.

 With that in mind, I'd like to offer a fifteen minutes later for our Singles characters.
 Here we go.